Last Updated on by

 What happens when you lose something?
 You can look at your phone and you would see that there is an eight-section ring around the Tile logo.
 These sections will tell you how close you are to the Tile.
 You would need to walk around the area and when all eight sections are lit, you can hit the Find button and Tile would sound an alarm to let you know where exactly it is.

 Four Tile Versions: Tile Mate vs Slim vs Style vs Sport

-The Tile Mate sells for $20, making it the least expensive Tile in the market today.
+The Tile Mate is the least expensive Tile in the market today.
 You can easily attach it to your key ring, backpack, or just about anything with its convenient hole.
 You also have the Tile Slim, which is thin enough to insert into your wallet, passport, or even at the back of your mobile device.
-The Tile Slim sells for $30.
 Both the Tile Slim and Tile Mate have a range of 100 meters and an alarm that registers at a loud 88 decibels.
 They are also waterproof, with a rating of IP57.

 Then there is the Tile Sport, which is good for the outdoors as it is very durable and rugged-looking.
 It is also twice as loud as the Tile Mate and Slim, and is more waterproof with an IP68 rating.
 Meanwhile, Tile Style is more for the fashionable woman.
 With a champagne and satin white color combination, this tracker looks as pretty and elegant as the Tile Sport looks rough around the edges.
 However, it has the volume, waterproof rating, and range of the Tile Sport.